By Elisabeth Tauch

 Pioneering role

-To ensure these alliances have a knock-on effect in the European Higher Education Area, the European Commission is creating a joint community of practice among the European Universities alliances as part of the 2024 call, which will bring greater benefits to the entire higher education sector.
+To ensure these alliances have a knock-on effect in the European Higher Education Area, the European Commission supports a joint community of practice among the European Universities alliances as part of the 2024 call, which will bring greater benefits to the entire higher education sector.
 The «FOR-EU4ALL − FORum of European Universities for All» project aims not only to enhance peer learning between the alliances, but also to disseminate outcomes throughout the higher education sector.
 All 64 existing alliances are now involved in the project.

 Coordinated by the NA DAAD, the new project «Spreading innovative results from European University Alliances (EUI) to other Higher Education Institutions» also aims to share best practices and experiences more broadly.
 This 3-year long-term initiative, conducted in partnership with the National Agencies from Norway, Austria and Hungary, specifically targets the 90 percent of universities in Europe that are not currently part of any university alliance.